Suicide can be prevented. The first step in helping someone in distress is to notice common warning signs.

 If the answer is “yes”, get help together.

-The Counseling Center provides enrolled students with individual therapy, case management services, and after-hours resources.
+The Counseling Center provides enrolled students with individual therapy, group therapy, case management services, and after-hours assitance.